boxblinkracer/boxblinkracer.github.io/_posts/2024-01-22-devex-with-self-sufficient-replica-containers.md

 We could use **cronjobs** or **supervisor**, which gives us even more options.

 Let's start by installing supervisor.
-We do this by providing a installation script in our case.
+We do this by providing an installation script in our case.

 Please keep in mind, depending on your container image there are different options to run installation scripts.
 With **dockware** it's possible to inject a **boot_end** script that is executed at the end of the boot process. (yes you can also directly build images of course...)